The Friends of Portland Works, Sheffield

 Following the purchase of this former cutlery works, Friends of Portland Works was formed in 2015 to raise funds for the extensive renovation needed to ensure the future of the building as a place of work and educational resource.
 We are registered with the Charity Commission as Charitable Incorporated Organisation number 116064.

-The Works, which is a grade 2* listed building, has been sadly neglected for fifty years.
-We aim to attract donations from commercial companies and charitable organisations that can be used for the necessary upgrading work so that the structure is sound and the premises meet current health and safety standards and other requirements.
+The Works, which is a grade 2* listed building, has been sadly neglected for over 50 years.
+We aim to attract donations from commercial companies, charitable organisations and private individuals that can be used for the necessary upgrading work, so the structure is sound and the premises meet current standards.

 Opened in 1879, the building is one of the last remaining working examples of a purpose-built metal trades factory.
 Since 2013 it has been owned and managed by Portland Works Little Sheffield Ltd, an Industrial and Provident Society.
 Now over 30 businesses are based there, and there is a waiting list of potential new tenants.
 A strong ethos of ‘making’ among the tenant community reflects the history of the works.